awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 1. In the navigation pane, choose the option that corresponds to the resource type\.
 For example, to list your instances, choose **Instances**\.

-1. The page displays all resources of the selected resource type\.
+   The page displays all resources of the selected resource type\.

 ### Filter resources using the console<a name="console-filter"></a>

+**To filter a list of resources**

+1. In the navigation pane, select a resource type \(for example, **Instances**\)\.

+1. Choose the search field\.

+1. Choose the filter from the list\.

+1. Choose a filter value\.

+1. When you are finished, remove the filter\.

-Search functionality differs slightly between the *old* and *new* Amazon EC2 console\.
+The search and filter functionality differs slightly between the *old* and *new* Amazon EC2 console\.

 #### New console<a name="console-filters-new"></a>

 The new console supports two types of filtering\.
 + *API filtering* happens on the server side\.
-The filtering is applied on the API call and it reduces the number of resources returned by the server\.
+The filtering is applied on the API call, which reduces the number of resources returned by the server\.
 It allows for quick filtering across large sets of resources, and it can reduce data transfer time and cost between the server and the browser\.
 + *Client filtering* happens on the client side\.
 It enables you to filter down on data that is already available in the browser \(in other words, data that has already been returned by the API\)\.
 Client filtering works well in conjunction with an API filter to filter down to smaller data sets in the browser\.

 The new Amazon EC2 console supports the following types of searches: